anirudhkhatry/anirudhkhatry-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Anirudh is a Pre-doctoral Research Fellow at Microsoft, working with the PROSE (PROgram Synthesis using Examples) team, based out of Redmond.
 He primarily works on data wranging techniques using neuro-symbolic approaches.
-Anirudh is primarily advised by Dr. Mohammad Raza at Microsoft.
+Anirudh is primarily advised by Dr. Vu Le and Dr. Mohammad Raza at Microsoft.
 He has a bachelor's degree from Veermata Jijabai Technological Institute (V.J.T.I) in Information Technology.

 Outside of work, Anirudh enjoys playing the guitar and listening to songs.